noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 - last updated in 2023 for version 1.0 DVA-C02
 - bookmark:
-  - AWS technical essentials: traffic routing with ELB > network load balancer
+  - AWS technical essentials: ec2 auto scaling > top of page
-  - AWS EKS primer
   - Exam Prep (With practice material)
   - before the test review these
     - the offical ramp up guide pdf